Lizzy Yarnold became the most successful ever British Winter Olympic athlete when she defended her skeleton title at PyeongChang 2018.

 It capped the most successful day in British Winter Olympic history - eclipsing the two bronze medals won on February 3rd at the 1924 Games in Chamonix.

 Four years previous, Yarnold won Team GB’s only gold medal of the Sochi 2014 Olympic Winter Games after dominating the women's skeleton from start to finish.

-A reasonably late starter at the age of 20, Lizzy Yarnold first started participating in Skeleton after applying for the UK Sport and EIS Talent ID Campaign, Girls4Gold where she was spotted as having huge potential in the sport.
+A reasonably late starter at the age of 20, Yarnold first started participating in skeleton after applying for the UK Sport and EIS Talent ID Campaign, Girls4Gold, where she was spotted as having huge potential in the sport.
 Despite having never done it before, Yarnold fell in love with sliding and has never looked back.